 Now I am well aware of where this all comes from as I have dedicated my life to finding peace.
 Fortunately, I have many, many more moments of peace and joy yet I am human and still get triggered.
 These moments have grown exponentially the more I embrace my fears and follow my light.
 I have a history of abuse, shame, and guilt to heal.
 Accepting pain and negativity was the only way to survive and still be next to the people I loved and needed the most.
-I know from the bottom of my heart that the cast of people in my childhood were truly doing the best they could with the resources they were aware of and had given to them… You only know what you know and can’t give what you have never received.
+I know from the bottom of my heart that the cast of people in my childhood was truly doing the best they could with the resources they were aware of and had given to them… You only know what you know and can’t give what you have never received.

 Here is a link for deeper exploration into the dynamic of avoiding pain/seeking pleasure and the parent/child relationship:

 When a Parent’s ‘I Love You’ Means ‘Do as I Say’ by Alfie Kohn

 You can learn more about me and my online services at Officite

 Positive Reframe shares resources with the intent of the positive progression of informed decision-making related to issues associated with emotional, relational, physical and spiritual wellness.
 While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
 This online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
 To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers and seek referrals from a trusted source for professional counseling.
 I am a Licensed Marriage and Family Therapy in the state of Illinois, USA